paigeadelethompson/InspiServices/README.md

 ## Theory of Operation

-### SID Partitioning Across Networks

-InspIRCd SIDs are 3 bytes: `NNA` (digit-digit-letter) or `NNN` (digit-digit-digit).
-The first byte (the most-significant nibble) identifies the **network number** (0–9 = 10 unique co-operating networks).
-The remaining two bytes identify servers within that network.

-- Network 0: `0NN`, `0NA` — partner A
-- Network 1: `1NN`, `1NA` — partner B
-- Network 2: `2NN`, `2NA` — partner C
-- ...
-- Network 9: `9NN`, `9NA` — partner H

-Each network owns a `/10` prefix of the SID space, giving it up to `360` servers (`10×10 + 10×26 = 100+260 = 360`).
+### Distinct SIDs, Not Partitioned

+Two networks with different `NETWORK=networkname` can coexist as long as every server has a distinct SID — no partitioning of the SID space is required.
+Each server/hub picks any unused SID from the 12,960 available.

-### Per-Row Network SID
+### Per-Row Network Tag

-Every row in every table of the services database carries a **network SID column** — the SID of the hub server for the network that created that row.
-This enables multimaster replication: data from multiple networks coexists in the same database, tagged by origin.
+Every row in every table of the services database carries a **network name column** — the `NETWORK` value of the network that created that row.
+Data from multiple networks coexists in the same database, tagged by origin.
+Replication is not needed — instead, all databases are kept online and reachable so that every add operation checks that another network hasn't already claimed a nick, channel, etc.

 **Example:**
-- A user registered on network `01A` (network 0, server 1A) connects via a server on network `11A` (network 1, server 1A).
+- A user registered on network `alpha` (hub SID `01A`) connects via a server on network `beta` (hub SID `11A`).
 - The user identifies to NickServ.
 - They register a channel `#example`.
-- The channel row stores `01A` as its network SID — it remains a `01A` asset even though the user connected through `11A`.
+- The channel row stores `alpha` as its network — it remains an `alpha` asset even though the user connected through `beta`.
-- If network 1 later splits off, it deletes all rows tagged `1NN`/`1NA`, leaving `0NN`/`0NA` data intact.
+- If `beta` later splits off, it deletes all rows tagged `beta`, leaving `alpha` data intact.

 ### Relation to Bridge SID Limit

-The bridge virtual server limit (~12,960 SIDs) is shared across all 10 networks.
-Each network consumes SIDs for its hub, services daemon, and any bridged guilds (Discord, Signal, etc.).
-The partitioning scheme ensures no two networks collide on SID space.
+The bridge virtual link limit (~12,960 SIDs) is shared across all networks.
+Each network consumes SIDs for its hub, services daemon, and every bridged link (Discord channel, Signal group, etc.).
+Distinct SIDs per server/link is the only requirement — no partitioning needed.

 ## Examples